Memory

 This history item is generated based on the ChangePriceLog.
 See also: econsimulacra.logs.base.ChangePriceLog, econsimulacra.envs.base.Environment._set_price(agent_id, set_prices)

-class econsimulacra.memory.base.SocialHistoryItem(action, target_agent_id, time, time_step, num_followers, num_follows)[source]
+class econsimulacra.memory.memory_items.SocialHistoryItem(action, target_agent_id, time, time_step, num_followers, num_follows)[source]

 Bases: object